OCR-D/ocrd_all/README.md

    Both can be installed in parallel in different versions, but may depend on a mutually exclusive set of `tensorboard` and `tensorflow_estimator`.
 (However, these latter conflicts are only cosmetic, as they are only needed for development.)

 - OpenCV:
-   * `opencv-python-headlesss` (required by core and others, avoids pulling in X11 libraries)
+   * `opencv-python-headless` (required by core and others, avoids pulling in X11 libraries)
    * `opencv-python` (probably dragged in by third party packages)

    As long as we keep reinstalling the headless variant and no such package attempts GUI, we should be fine.